radiodns/java-CountryCodeResolver/README.md

 ### Getting Started
-Using data received by the device, the relevant values must first be set, before then calling `resolveGCC()`.
+Using data received by the device, the relevant values must first be set on an instance of the `Resolver` class, before then calling `resolveGCC()`.

 Methods available for setting data are as follows: